wearelighthouse/editorial-style-guide/README.md

 # A Lighthouse Style Guide: Editorial Content

-Because content counts as much as code when you're making sales.
+Because when it comes to sales, content counts as much as code.